fau-klue/german-reddit-korpus/README.md

 ### 3. Determine German threads ###

+TODO: multi-process step 1
+TODO: is it possible to run step 1 for *all* languages at once?

 aggregate language scores (here: for German, see script arguments for other languages) by thread and by subreddit
 ```
 Rscript scripts/filter-relevant.R